Teen Lifeline saves lives; here’s how.

 Caring Contacts: a new way to support Arizona’s most at-risk teens

 In 2022, Mercy Care funded the development of Teen Lifeline’s Caring Contacts program, a service supporting teens recently discharged from inpatient psychiatric care through caring calls, texts, and letters sent by our peer counselors.
-As of January of this year, Caring Contacts is now active!
+This program officially launched in 2023.

 Prevention Education & Outreach: schools as a connection of hope

-Through the School ID Initiative, over 400 schools have partnered with Teen Lifeline to place our hotline info on the back of their student IDs and ensure over 530,000 students always have a connection of hope nearby.
+Through the School ID Initiative, over 400 schools have partnered with Teen Lifeline to place our hotline info on the back of their student IDs and ensure over half a million students always have a connection of hope nearby.

-During Teen Suicide Prevention Awareness Month 2022, we worked with 20 high school student-athletes to produce a series of suicide prevention PSAs.
-These PSAs reached 10.3 million people through social media, high school football games, school announcements, and news media.
+During Teen Suicide Prevention Awareness Month 2023, we worked with 33 high school student-athletes and band members to produce a series of suicide prevention PSAs.
+These PSAs reached 13.1 million people through social media, high school football games, school announcements, and news media.

 Accredited, Top-Rated Professionals